 We all should know about responsive design.
 Yet design techniques continued to evolve.
 Adaptive design is one of the latest buzzwords in the mobile web community.
-In this article I will describe the difference between responsive and adaptive design.
-I also go into detail when each should be used.
-Finally, we will explore a way ahead for integrating these methods with your current projects.
+In this article I will describe the difference between responsive and adaptive design, and when each should be used.

-One of the latest shiny new gadgets for church communicators is online church services.
-Some churches are holding back because they do not want to go in that direction.
-Online church is a fantastic outreach tool.
-Yet you may want to just focus on your local community.
-You want to leave digital ministry to the mega churches.
-The need to reach the entire world with the Gospel is there.
-Yet your local congregation can also benefit from online church.
+One of the latest church buzzwords is online services.
+Some churches are holding back.
+While it is a fantastic outreach tool, you may want to focus on your local community.
+Yet the need to reach the entire world with the Gospel is there.
+Plus, your local congregation can also benefit.
 Here is how.

 Continue reading “Other Uses for Online Church Services”

 Many technology enthusiasts in the church complain that it has taken us too long to get on the web.
 We are accused of being reluctant adopters.
-Digital ministries are often behind the curve and viewed as outdated.
+Digital ministries are often behind the curve.
 On the outside, our slow pace makes us appear averse to change.
 Yet the hesitation to move into the virtual world was not without merit.
-Here is my take on why we were slow, and how we can overcome them.
+Here is my take on why we were slow, and how we can overcome it.

 Continue reading “Why We Are Slow to Digital Ministry”

 As we move into 2016, I want to challenge church web teams to fix a few leaky faucets.
 These are projects that should have started a long time ago.
 But if any exist on your website, you need to fix them now.
 More than ever, your website is viewed as your front door.
 If it looks outdated and in disrepair, so does your church.

 Continue reading “6 Things To Fix in 2016”